pestphp/docs/higher-order-testing.md

 });
 ```

-Based on this example, it can be inferred that the content of the test is entirely determined by the chained calls made on the `$this` variable.
-In such cases, it is possible to eliminate the closure function and chain the required methods together directly.
+Based on this example, you can see that the entire content of the test is chained calls made on the `$this` variable.
+In such cases, it is possible to eliminate the test closure entirely and chain the required methods together directly to the `it()` function.

 ```php
 it('works')